The Edit Mode

 After clicking on this button, the edit menu for this entity is opened as shown below for a guitar Record from the demo.
 You’ll also note that the edit mode toolbox changes its contents: It now harbours two lists of the existing Properties and RecordTypes.

 Property values can be changed in the entity card directly; additional parents can be added by dragging them from the list of RecordTypes to the corresponding area at the top of the Record.
 Similarly, Properties can be added by dragging Properties (or RecordTypes) from the list in the edit mode toolbox to the corresponding area at the bottom of the Record.
 Properties and parents can be removed from the entity by clicking on the trash-can symbol.
-Not that a Record must always have at least one parent.
+Note that a Record must always have at least one parent.

 Changes will be applied after clicking on Save